 Sweat, rain and splashproof with a whopping six-month battery life, the Fitbit Zip is well worth a look although it's got stiff competition from the Misfit Flash, the Jawbone UP Move and the Withings Go.

-Still on sale, despite the Flex 2 arriving, the original Flex still offers good value for money, especially with a recent price cut… at least in the US.
-The Flex is the oldest wrist-based tracker of the lot and offers accurate tracking, handy light notifications and between five and seven days' battery life – plus it's water resistant too.
+Still on sale, despite the Flex 2 arriving, the original Flex still offers better value for money, especially with a recent price cut… at least in the US.
+The Flex is the oldest wrist-based tracker of the lot and offers accurate tracking, handy light notifications and between five and seven days' battery life.

 If you're looking to save money and you only care about tracking – no clock, no Caller ID, no messages – then the Flex is a good shout.
 It still offers sleep tracking and a silent alarm.
 It's also handy if you don't like Fitbit's style because you can buy a Tory Burch accessory to completely cover it up.